Azure/azure-powershell/src/Storage/Storage.Management/help/Get-AzDataLakeGen2Item.md

 # Get-AzDataLakeGen2Item

 ## SYNOPSIS
-Gets the details of a file or folder in a filesystem.
+Gets the details of a file or directory in a filesystem.

 ## SYNTAX